-Once a patient has completed testing, you will receive a report that includes the raw scores for each test completed, along with a chart of calculated metrics.
-Long, green bars indicate strong performance, while short, red bars indicate poor performance.
+Once a user has completed a testing session, you will receive a report that includes the raw scores for each test completed, along with a chart of calculated metrics.
+Long, green bars indicate strong performance while short, red bars indicate poor performance.